nwelchr/architecture-planning/readme.md

 Folders and files are all considered objects in S3 (even though it might not seem that way to us!).
 There are libraries out there that allow you to created a zipped file containing a directory.
 You make a `GET` request to obtain all of the files (or the whole project) from S3, iterate over those objects, and append them to a zipped file.
 Then just download that file.

 # Additional problems

+**Microservice vs. Monolith**

+Pros of Microservices:

+- Easier to scale, test, debug, etc. individual pieces
+- Less training needed for a developer to understand that piec of the service
+- Bugs don't bring down the whole system

+Pros of Monolith:

+- Service is simple to think of as a whole
+- Faster (all logic is in one place, network calls are needed less)

 **How do I improve read times on my site?**